Child Foster Care

 Are you interested in learning more about becoming a licensed foster care provider?
 Rice County has the need for additional homes.
 Foster Care can be short term to long term care.
 Foster parents also provide occasional respite for children (pre-arranged scheduled breaks for children/families); you can obtain licensure specifically for this type of care.
 Additionally, there is a great need to find additional homes for short and long term care for children 13-18 years of age.

-If you are interested in learning more, please contact Cheryl Marek, Child Foster Care Licensor, at Rice County Social Services at 507-332-6115.
+If you are interested in learning more, please contact either Cheryl Marek or Katie Anderson, Child Foster Care Licensors, at Rice County Social Services at 507-332-6115.

 Child Foster Care Rules & Regulations

 MN Statute, Chapter 245A (Human Services Licensing Act)

 MN Rules 296010 to 2960.3340 (Licensure & Certification of Certain Programs for Children)